Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/1-create.md

 ![Configure project](img1/configure-project.png)

-Set *AdventureWorks* as the project name, select the location to create the solution in, check the checkbox to place solution and project in the same directory, and click *Create*.
+Set *AdventureWorks* as the project name, select the location where to create the solution, check the checkbox to place the solution and project in the same directory, and click *Create*.

 ## Xomega solution configuration